ismo-karkkainen/datalackey/README.md

 is temporary storage, the latter of course can handle persistent and large data.

-The commands are output via:
+The commands you can use are output via:

     datalackey -m --report commands | oneline-prettify-json